ncasuk/ncas-isc-shell/_episodes/06a-environment-variables.md

 ## Child Processes and `export`

 A running command is called a process.
 All processes are created by other processes.
-Most of the time you are using your running `bash` process to launch processes by typeing commands.
+Most of the time you are using your running `bash` process to launch processes by typing commands.
 Each of these processs can be called a *child process* of your `bash` shell pprocess.
 A child process is started with all the variables marked for export in the parent process.
 Remember our pipe and filter example, let's put the `bash` process in the picture too.